yudai/cf_nise_installer/README.md

 ## Devbox Installer with Nise BOSH and nise-bosh-vagrant

 CF Nise Installer is a set of scripts that installs a Cloud Foundry v2 instance to your single machine or Vagrant VM.
 You can build your own 'devbox' quickly by running a single command with this installer.
+If the problem you get is certainly caused by this installer, please do not post to vcap-dev and use the issue page of this repository.

 CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](http://github.com/nttlabs/nise_bosh/) by NTT Laboratory and [nise-bosh-vagrant](https://github.com/BrianMMcClain/nise-bosh-vagrant) by Brian McClain.

 ### *NOTICE*

+When ask a question about Cloud Foundry build by this installer at vcap-dev, please describe that you are uing cf-nise-installer in your post.
+That makes isolating the problem and answering your question easier.
+If the problem you get is certainly caused by this installer, please do not post to vcap-dev and submit a issue to this repository.

 This installer is mainly for testing installation with BOSH.
-If you just want to try Cloud Foundry, [cf-vagrant-installer](https://github.com/Altoros/cf-vagrant-installer) may be a better solution for you.
+If you just want to try Cloud Foundry, [bosh-lite](https://github.com/cloudfoundry/bosh-lite) and [cf-vagrant-installer](https://github.com/Altoros/cf-vagrant-installer) may be a better solution for you.

 ### Services